elmuz/dotfiles/.local/share/dotfiles/INSTALL.md

+# System configuraiton restoring dotfiles

+This guide assumes a working base system, with user and `sudo` privileges.

-Install the desktop environment and its configuration
+## Install the desktop environment and its configuration

+In general, never trust an external script (like this one).
+Read it carefully before executing it blindly.

 ```shell
 curl -sSL https://raw.githubusercontent.com/elmuz/dotfiles/main/.local/share/dotfiles/INSTALL.sh | sh
 ```

+## Extras

 For wallpapers, place your images in `~/Pictures`, in particular:
 - `wallpaper_L.jpg`, vertical 1080p (DELL)